nikolamicic21/nikolamicic21.github.io/src/about.md

 ---
 layout: default
-title: This is me.
+title: Me it is.
 ---

-She/her.
 A software person.
-Singapore.
+Belgrade, Serbia.